Summary: The purpose of this article is to define and differentiate Roles, Responsibilities, and Portfolios in the Vantaca system.

 - An association may have as many portfolios of this type as necessary.

 Responsibilities are the assignment of a Portfolio to a specific Role.
-This is where Vantaca defines which Roles have access and are responsible for working Action Items for which specific Portfolios or Associations.
+This is where Vantaca defines which Roles have access to and are responsible for Action Items for which specific Portfolios or Associations.
 Specific users are then assigned to each Responsibility.
 The responsibility for Action Items are assigned to specific Roles, so the Responsibilities allow us to give different users the same Roles but for different Associations or Portfolios.

 Note: When establishing Responsibilities, there is the potential for overlap in Role Securities.
 In other words, when a User is set up with a Role allowing a permission in one association (Manager of community A), if they are assigned a "View Only" Responsibility in another association with another Role (View Only in community B), they will be able to exercise the same permissions in both associations (community A & B).